-Unless specifically excluded elsewhere, projects receiving funding from Minnesota Housing must comply with Minnesota Housing's typical process for design, construction, and submittals noted in the Minnesota Housing Architect's Guide and the Minnesota Housing Contractor's Guide, as applicable.
+- Units/ spaces are condominiumized as separate properties and funded separately, only the affordable units and spaces funded by Minnesota Housing must comply. - G. Unless specifically excluded elsewhere, projects receiving funding from Minnesota Housing must comply with Minnesota Housing's typical process for design, construction, and submittals noted in Minnesota Housing's Architect's Guide and the Contractor's Guide, as applicable.
+Both guides are available on Minnesota Housing's Building Standards webpage.